These meetings provide our directors with the opportunity to:

-Bobby is a senior Pintupi man from Kiwirrkurra in Western Australia.
-Bobby is involved in a number of community boards and committees and is a Papunya Tula artist and shareholder.
-Bobby was involved in the original collaborative Kiwirrkurra Men’s painting which was auctioned for $340,000.
-It funded the establishment of Purple House.
+Bobby is a senior Pintupi man and community leader from Kiwirrkurra community.
+Bobby is a Papunya Tula artist and shareholder and was involved in the original collaborative Kiwirrkurra Men’s painting which was auctioned for $340,000 for the Western Desert Dialysis Appeal.
 In 2011 Bobby won the General Painting Prize in the Telstra National Aboriginal and Torres Strait Islander Art Award.
 Bobby commenced dialysis treatment in 2014.

-Audrey lives in Mt Liebig, NT, where she works in the community council office.
-She has been a director of WDNWPT for a number of years.
-Audrey is a strong advocate for remote dialysis.
-She has a number of family members on dialysis.
+Audrey lives in Mt Liebig, NT, where she has traditional ties.
+Audrey has been a past Community Councillor and Chairperson.
+Currently she sits on the Local Board and works in the community office.
+She has been a director of Purple House for many years and is a strong advocate for remote dialysis.

-Rita is new to the Purple House Board.
-She is the former chair of Animparrinpi Yututju Women’s Aboriginal Corporation.
-From Mt Liebig, Rita is passionate about growing remote dialysis services so that more people can return home.
+Rita currently works in the Watiyawanu School at Mt Liebig.
+She is a former chair of Animparrinpi Yututju Women’s Aboriginal Corporation.
+Rita is passionate about growing remote dialysis services so that more people can return home.
 She has one daughter, loves sitting by the fire and eating healthy food.

 Central Australian Renal Voice